 First off, we assess the transparency and accountability of charitable organisations.

 Accountability and transparency are two of our core values.
 Generally — and understandably — when a charitable organisation is asking for money, the donating party wants to know how the money is spent.
 They also want to know who to contact about their concerns, questions and suggestions.
 We are not suggesting that charitable organisations need to share all their internal documentation with the public.
-But there is a threshold to be met, before we at Kinder deem an organisation transparent enough or easily held accountable.
-How, you ask?
-Read on!
+But there is a threshold to be met, before we at Kinder include an organisation in our donation tools.
+This is assessed as follows.

 In this first step we check the following five requirements: